|

 Though his early work tended toward realistic

-portrayals of the landscape and architecture observed
+portrayals of the landscape and architecture

-during his travels, it reflected a greater fascination
+observed during his travels, it reflected a

-for structural constructs than for the landscape
+than for the landscape itself.
+The inspiration

-itself.
-The inspiration there lay the foundation
+there lay the foundation for his work after

-for his work after 1937, for which he is most
+1937, for which he is most famous.
+These works

-famous.
-These works involve repeated patterns
+involve repeated patterns and regular divisions

-and regular divisions of the plane, impossible
+of the plane, impossible constructions, and

-constructions, and infinite space.
-His work from
+infinite space.
+His work from then until his

-understanding of mathematical concepts.
-Through
+of mathematical concepts.
+Through his wondrous

 |